DOE/LANL Jurisdiction Fire Danger Rating:

 DNA is a shapeshifter.
 Although we often encounter images of DNA as a double helix, or wrapped up as chromosomes ready for mitosis, DNA is not static.
 To help Los Alamos National Laboratory study the mechanisms of how DNA changes shape as an early signature of biothreats, scientists developed a tool they call 4D Genome Workflow and Browser.

-Their paper in BMC Bioinformatics explains how it’s now easier for any scientist to visualize DNA data in 3D for improved biological interpretation.
+Their paper in BMC Bioinformatics explains how it’s now easier for any scientist to visualize DNA data in 3D and 4D for improved biological interpretation.

 Read the paper